ain-soph/trojanzoo_sphinx_theme/README.md

 python setup.py install
 ```

-and install the dependencies using `pip install -r docs/requirements.txt`
+and install the dependencies using `pip install -r requirements.txt`

 In the root directory install the `package.json`: